Saturday, October 29, 2011

 Alice C. Linsley

 Last summer I had a fascinating conversation with a very smart lady - Susan Burns - who lives on Hood Canal in Washington.
-She started me thinking about the relationship of the VaV or tent peg/hook to the ancient Afro-Asiatic Dominion.
+She started me thinking about the VaV or tent peg/hook.
 Here are some thoughts that came out of that conversation.
+The ruler's tent was the head tent (oholibamah) and was represented by the ancient Hebrew and Arabic letter Vaw.

 The Greeks introduced the waw/vav to the Latin alphabet: Ύψιλον (Úpsilon).
 In Spanish, the letter Y is called the i griega, in Romanian i grec, in Polish igrek - all meaning "Greek i".
 It is derived from the Phoenician waw which the Phoenicians borrowed from the Egyptians.

 The waw/vav orignally symbolized the crook/hook of the ruler or the tent peg of the ruler's tent.
-As a glyph this represented a cluster of related ideas including:
+As a lexeme this represented a cluster of related ideas including:

 • the ruler himself